hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 2. Optimized Clusters
 3. Silhouette Scores

-Correlation Matrix show the matrix that are sorted by their relevance.
+Correlation Matrix shows the matrix that is sorted under the optimization clustering.
 Optimized Clusters show the optimal number of clusters and each of the clusters' contents.
+Silhouette Scores show Silhouette quality of each node in the clusters.

 ::